 - Ensure all applicable forms are filled out and emailed to the EIL as well as included with your shipment.

 - International clients must include a copy of your customs clearance form (DOCX) visible on the outside of your shipping container.
+Please let us know if there are any supplemental taxes at your end that we need to account for.
+There are no Canadian taxes for research.

 - Make sure to indicate that the shipment is Delivered Duty Paid (DDP).
 When preparing the Waybill for your carrier, check all transportation charges to sender and all duties and taxes to sender.